 Many people who come to our assisted living homes suffer from caregiver burnout.
 They try to take care of their mom or dad at home while still managing their own busy lives.
 A lot of these people fall into the ‘sandwich generation’.
 They have to take care of an aging parent while at the same time raise children.
 Even if the children are grown up, the caregivers have busy careers and lots of other responsibilities.
+We’d like to show you not only how to deal with caregiver burnout but also how to avoid caregiver burnout.

 Other health problems caregivers experience include: